In subcontractors,

 The savings from contracts for work for companies

 The savings for the subcontractor result from several factors.
 Firstly, these are simple tasks that can be carried out quickly.
 This makes it easy to find suitable labour.
-As the subcontractor only processes orders and is not bound by instructions, it can move its resources freely between different ordering companies and thus never have expensive overcapacity, while still being able to react positively to increasing demand.
+As the labour contracting company only processes orders and works independently, it can distribute its resources flexibly between different clients.
+This means there is no costly idle time and it can still react quickly to increasing demand.

 In addition, the subcontractor has the relevant experience when it comes to rapidly increasing or, if necessary, reducing capacity.
 This means that it has exactly the right skills at hand when it comes to increasing or reducing personnel.